react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### Elements Library

-We also took out some of the components and helpers used across various navigators in React Navigations and published them under a new package called [`@react-navigation/elements`](/docs/elements).
+We also took out some of the components and helpers used across various navigators in React Navigation and published them under a new package called [`@react-navigation/elements`](/docs/elements).
 It can be useful if you're building your own navigator, or just want to reuse some of the components in your app.

-Right now we have a small set of components, but there’s more to come.
+Currently only a small set of components are exported, but there are more to come.

-### Simpler APIs for existing functionality
+### Simplified APIs for existing functionality

-We made many APIs simpler with React Navigation 6 to address common use cases.
+We simplified many APIs with React Navigation 6 to address common use cases.
 For example:

 - Single option to use a modal presentation style and transparent modal with [`presentation`](/docs/stack-navigator#presentation)
 - Custom header doesn't require setting `headerMode="screen"` manually anymore